linpc/dotvim/README.md

     ~/.vim/update.sh

-or you can update them manually:
+or you can do manual update:

     cd ~/.vim
     git pull origin master